 Steel Magnolias and the Robin Williams drag extravaganza Mrs. Doubtfire (1993).

-Field found further triumph as the doggedly determined mother of Tom Hanks in the 1994
+Sally found further triumph as the doggedly determined mother of Tom Hanks in the 1994

 box-office bonanza Forrest Gump, which, in addition to mining box office gold, also

 mangaged to pull in a host of Oscars and various other awards.

 Following Gump, Sally turned her energies to ultimately less successful projects, such as

 1995's Eye for an Eye with Kiefer Sutherland and Homeward Bound II: Lost in San